Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Bias Classifier

 \subsection{Training the bias classifier}

-In order to increase the robustness of the network, we will use the adversarial training introduced in~\cite{M2017}, which is the best practical training method to defend adversaries.
+In order to increase the robustness of the network, we will use the adversarial training introduced in~\cite{M2017}, which is one of the best practical training method to defend adversaries.
 Let $(x, y)$ be a data in the training set $\S$.
-Then the adversarial training uses the following loss function for a given small $\varepsilon\in\R_{>0}$
+Then the adversarial training is to solve